techidaily/site-facebook/source/_posts/accrue-badges-by-purchasing-meta-verification.md

  In screenshots shared by Navarra, features of Meta Verified on Instagram appear to also include prioritization in comments, recommendations in the Explore feed and Reels tab, and exclusive Story stickers.
 However, these features were not mentioned in the announcement by Zuckerberg and may arrive at a later date.

- The[new Twitter Blue](https://www.makeuseof.com/what-is-twitter-blue/) , which seems to have inspired this product launch by Meta, has proven controversial for its inclusion of paid-for verification.
+ The [new Twitter Blue](https://www.makeuseof.com/what-is-twitter-blue/) , which seems to have inspired this product launch by Meta, has proven controversial for its inclusion of paid-for verification.
 But this hasn't stopped Meta from following Twitter's lead.

 ## Paid Blue Badges for Meta Products